Why Vintage Off-Road Beetles Flock to This Tiny Midwest Town

 Champ Off-Road

 The weekend starts off with a parade down Crandon’s main street.
-While the town’s population during the rest of the year is less than 2000 souls, during Labor Day weekend more than 60,000 race fans descend upon this quaint little town.
+While the town’s population during the rest of the year numbers fewer than 2000 souls, during Labor Day weekend more than 60,000 race fans descend upon this quaint little town.
 It’s Friday, so we aren’t at full-bore yet, but the main drag is full of families checking out the race cars—the kids shoving junk food into their mouths, the adults enjoying a Leinenkugel beer.
 Teams have gifts at the ready: racer hero cards and stickers, rubber bracelets with racer Instagram handles, and a handheld checker flag that I stick into my ponytail.
 Naturally, someone is handing out plates of fried cheese curds.

 The Class 11 cars have their first race tonight.
 Both Ford and Toyota have big booths set up in the pits, showcasing TRD Pro models and Bronco Raptors.
 Food vendors are scattered amongst easy-ups selling off-road lights, wheels, radios, and shocks.
 There is even a vendor here, Finishline IVs, selling hydration IVs to racers and those who partied a bit too hard at the Cowboy Bar the night before.